mradambeck/project-00/README.md

 - Two players
 - Score board
-- Countdown to start
 - Reset button

 ## Planned Features

-- Graphics
-- Rocks and stuff to avoid
+- Wanted to add some rocks and stuff to avoid
+- Need to fix up some issues between gameplay.
+Players are still able to move when the game is over.

 ---